West Virginia Department of Education provides program for aspiring teachers

-West Virginia Department of Education, Dr. Carla Warren is making the effort to help high school students who are thinking about going into the teaching profession with the Grow Your Own teacher preparation program.
+CHARLESTON, W.Va.
+(WTRF) — Dr. Carla Warren of the West Virginia Department of Education is making the effort to help high school students who are thinking about going into the teaching profession with the Grow Your Own teacher preparation program.

 Students will complete four courses, combined with tackling classroom experience, and the goal is for students to enter college with a minimum of 22 credit hours.